Mo-Shaeerah/Mo-Shaeerah/README.md

 - Being flexible and not preferring to restrict my mind to one pathway, I have explored various science fields and found myself falling in love with Data Science & AI.
 - 🌱 As a result, I am now a ML Engineer alongside being a GP Medical Doctor.

-Additionally, I possess the ability to write philosophical pieces and Arabic poetry, which makes me a Philosopher & Arab poet 😎.
+Additionally, I possess the ability to write philosophy and Arabic poetry, So I'm a Philosopher & Arab poet 😎.

 ## **`My Target ⚖️`**